 3. FROM "GENIUS" TO "COMMUNITY"

-Barney Sherman: That is a great comparison!
-Let me return to what you said about how they reject the ideal of art for the sake of art— the Romantic concept of the heroic, solitary "genius" who scorns bourgeois culture and transcends ordinary mortals.
+Barney Sherman: Let me return to what you said about how they reject the ideal of art for the sake of art— the Romantic concept of the heroic, solitary "genius" who scorns bourgeois culture and transcends ordinary mortals.
 Instead, you say, these composers came to see themselves as part of their community.
 They felt they had a responsibility to create art that resonated with their fellow citizens.
 Could you say more?

 Eric Saylor: For these composers, the notion of being above the masses is gone.
 They want to find a way to integrate themselves into society.
 You can see this very easily in tracing the way their styles develop.
 Vaughan Williams's first two symphonies, written before the war, are each about an hour long.
 But his first major work after coming back from the war, his Third Symphony, the Pastoral, is about 35 minutes.
 It's in a much more consolidated style.
 What was maybe a little unnecessary, maybe a bit more self-indulgent, is gone.
 It's pared down to its simplest elements.